Marien-kaefer/Flies-climbing-inside-tube/README.md

 Some optimisation might be required as this workflow is based on one video only.

+To use the macro, open the .ijm file in Fiji, e.g. by dragging and dropping onto the Fiji main window.
+The script editor will open.
+Then click run at the bottom left of the script editor, provide the requested directories and parameters and click ok.
+When prompted, draw a rectangular region of interest around the tube/part of the tube and click OK.
+The marco will finish with an audible beep.

 <p style="text-align:center;"><img src="https://github.com/Marien-kaefer/Flies-climbing-inside-tube/blob/main/readme_images/raw-pre-processing-comparison.jpg?"  width="60%" ></p>

 # Tracking with TrackMate